The Benjamin Hotel has created a curated list of fun Summer Activities in New York City for you to discover with family and friends.

 Take an exciting 75-minute ride on the last surviving New York-built wooden tugboat W.O.
 Decker, recently named “Tugboat of the Year” by the Steamship Historical Society of America.
 Cruises will explore New York Harbor.

 The legendary Paris theater is the longest-running arthouse cinema in NYC and is Manhattan’s only remaining single-screen cinema.
-This August, check out the limited 31-film series featuring many of the great films that have premiered at the Paris since its opening in 1948.
+Check out many of the great films featured this summer.

 Heart of the Park